tnyeanderson/sendmail-to-matrix/README.md

 sysadmin stuff, monitoring, the works) to `myuser@localhost` (or whatever you created as your alias) and enjoy getting notifications in a modern way.

 ## Caveats

 - HTML tags are removed from the parts of type `text/html`
 - Messages with type `multipart/alternative` will prefer `text/plain`.
+- Leading and trailing newlines are removed from the message before sending.